Don’t Know Why Chords | Norah Jones Guitar Lesson

 I don’t know why I didn’t come.

-Don’t Know Why Chords: Learn the progressions
+Don’t Know Why Chords: Understand the Progressions and Voice Leading

-The chords for Don’t Know Why are relatively easy if compared with most Jazz standards, If we think of them as if in the key of A, the intro goes:
+The chords for Don’t Know Why are relatively easy if compared with most Jazz standards, if we think of them as if in the key of A, the intro goes:

 | Amaj7 A7 | Dmaj7 C#(#5) | F#m7 B7 | E7sus4 |